mit-submit/submit-users-guide/source/program.rst

      wolframlanguage13.2    /home/submit/username/.local/share/jupyter/kernels/wolframlanguage13.2

+Now that the kernel is installed, you want to use jupyterhub on ``submit00``.
+There is an easy and a hard way to do this:

+#. **Easy**: Go to the submit website and open jupyterhub.
+Choose the job profile to "Slurm for Wolfram Mathematica - submit00 - 1 CPU, 500 MB".
+The server should start.
+If you get the error message "Spawn failed: Timeout", it means the CPUs are already busy with other jobs and cannot be used at the moment.

-Now that the kernel is installed, you want to use jupyterhub on submit00.
-Make sure you have installed jupyterlab (e.g. through ``conda install -c conda-forge jupyterlab``) and are on submit00.
+#. **Harder**: Make sure you have installed jupyterlab (e.g. through ``conda install -c conda-forge jupyterlab``) and are on submit00.
 Open two terminal windows.
 In the first, connect to submit00 and type ``jupyter lab --no-browser --port 8888``.
 Copy the token that it gives you (a long list of letters and numbers).
 In the second, without ssh'ing into submit, type ``ssh -N -L localhost:8000:localhost:8888 username@submit00.mit.edu``.
 Open a browser and enter the address ``http://localhost:8000/lab``.
 Paste the token.
 It should now open jupyterhub.
 You can make sure that you are on submit00 by opening a terminal within the webpage, which should show ``username@submit00.mit.edu``.

 You can now open a jupyter notebook (.ipynb file), make sure you are using the Wolfram kernel (choose the kernel in the top right of the screen), and use wolfram syntax as you would in a wolfram notebook.
 The outputs will even have the wolfram fonts!